mrdomino/onepass/HACKING.md

 ## Cryptographic Choices

-**Argon2d**: Memory-hard key derivation resistant to GPU attacks.
+**Argon2id**: Memory-hard key derivation.
 We use default parameters.

 **BLAKE3**: Successor to BLAKE2, with a nicer (and built-in) XOF.